nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/dynamicListViewer/README.md

 ### Installation

 1. Deploy the component using Salesforce CLI or directly within your Salesforce org.
-2. Ensure all dependencies (apex classes, LWC) are deployed together.
+2. Ensure all dependencies (Apex classes, LWC) are deployed together.

 ### Configuration

 1. Navigate to the page where you want to add the Dynamic Record List View.
-2. Edit the page and drag the "Dynamic Record List View" component from the custom components section.
+2. Edit the page and drag the **Dynamic Record List View** component from the custom components section.
 3. Configure the following required properties:
    - **Object API Name**: The API name of the object to display (e.g., "Account", "Custom_Object__c").
-   - **List View Fields**: Comma-separated list of field API names to display as columns.
+   - **List View Fields**: Comma-separated list of field API names to display as columns (e.g., "Phone,Industry,CreatedDate").

-4. Configure the following optional properties:
+4. Configure the following optional properties to customize the experience:
    - **Title Field**: Field to use as the title in the detail modal (default: "Name").
    - **Subtitle Field**: Field to use as the subtitle in the detail modal.
+   - **Max Navigation Depth**: How many levels of related record navigation to allow (default: 1, 0 disables it).
+   - **Record Type ID**: The 18-digit ID of a record type to get the correct page layout for related lists.
-   - **Icon Name**: SLDS icon name to display in the modal header.
+   - **Show Actions**: Check this box to display the action menu (Edit, Delete, Flow actions) in the record detail modal.
-   - **Records Per Page**: Number of records to display per page (default: 10).
+   - **Related List Fields Configuration**: A JSON string to specify columns for related lists.
+If left blank, sensible defaults will be used.
+     - **Example**:
+       ```json
+       {
+         "Contacts": ["Name", "Title", "Email"],
+         "Opportunities": ["Name", "StageName", "Amount", "CloseDate"]
+       }
+       ```
    - **Primary Color**: Main theme color (default: #22BDC1).
    - **Accent Color**: Secondary theme color (default: #D5DF23).
    - **Text Color**: Text color (default: #1d1d1f).
-   - **Max Navigation Depth**: How many levels of related record navigation to allow.

 ### Usage